August in Paris

 Don’t overcharge your daily schedule with sights and activities.
 Leave some room for improvisation; if the weather is too hot, you may want to take breaks during the day.

-Getting around Paris by metro in August can be challenging as it is crowded and (in most cases) without air conditionning.
-Check out our best tips for using the Parisian metro in the summer and allow more time for your metro journeys.
+Getting around Paris by metro in August can be challenging as it is crowded and (in most cases) without air conditioning.
+Check out our best tips for navigating the Parisian metro in the summer and allow more time for your metro journeys.

 Need travel insurance for your trip to France?
 Be sure to check rates and coverage with my recommended provider, SafetyWing.
 SafetyWing – Essential or Complete – works well for long and short trips (starting with a minimum of 5 days) and covers unexpected medical and travel issues while abroad.
 It also includes coverage at home, and you can sign up at any point during your travels!
 Check out plans and prices.